mat-rios/mat-rios/README.md

 - 🌱 I’m currently learning **Data bases, Java, SQL and Object-Oriented Programming**

-- 👨‍💻 I'm working in my own projects
+- 👨‍💻 I'm working in the Mechanical Industry as a Quality Inspector, and developing my programming skills in my own projects

 - 📫 How to reach me **mat.fernandino@gmail.com**